Portugal's worries spread, hurt demand at Greek debt sale

 But the new bond comes with a caveat.
 One of the most attractive features of Greek debt before this sale was that the country had no debt to pay back for the next five years, hence no near-term financing risk.

-In comparison, half of the combined debts of Italy and Spain expire in the next five years.
+In comparison, half of the combined debts of Italy and Spain expires in the next five years.

 In the next three years, Greece will have to decide which path to take after the end of its second bailout deal with the International Monetary Fund and the European Union.
 It will also have to hold elections in 2016, or earlier if the fragile ruling coalition loses even more strength.